-This addicting and delicious Two-Ingredient Homemade Nutella is perfectly spreadable and ready in about six minutes!
+This addicting and delicious Two-Ingredient Homemade Nutella is perfectly spreadable and ready in about eight minutes!
 Spread it on toast, dip pretzel sticks in it or eat it by the spoonful—Nutella makes everything that much better.

 Nutella.
 Homemade Nutella.
 Nutella that you can make in the comfort of your own home.
 Two ingredients.
 Ten minutes.
 THAT’S IT.

 Slightly intrigued?
 Please say yes.
 I don't know a single person who doesn't like Nutella, and this Nutella is one of my favorite desserts.